JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/users_guide/executables_namelists/namelists/nam_confio.rst

 * :code:`LIO_COMPRESS` : enable lossless compression of data for all files.
 This can have a negative impact on performance.
 This option takes precedence over their equivalent :ref:`nam_backup` and :ref:`nam_output` namelists.

+* :code:`CIO_COMPRESS_ALGO`: set the compression algorithm (only for files in netCDF format, not for LFI format).
+The allowed values are 'ZSTD' (for Zstandard compression,default value), 'DEFLATE' (for zlib compression) or 'NONE'.
+This option takes precedence over their equivalent in NAM_BACKUP and NAM_OUTPUT namelists (only if LIO_COMPRESS=.TRUE. which is the default).
+If set to 'NONE', all compression will be disabled (that stands also for lossy compression).

 * :code:`LOUT_COMPRESS_LEVEL` : set the compression level.
 The value must be in the 0 to 9 interval (0 for no compression, 9 for maximum compression).
-This option takes precedence over their equivalent in :ref:`nam_backup` and :ref:`nam_output` namelists (only if LIO_COMPRESS=.TRUE.).
+This option takes precedence over their equivalent in :ref:`nam_backup` and :ref:`nam_output` namelists (only if LIO_COMPRESS=.TRUE. which is the default).

 * :code:`LDIAG_REDUCE_FLOAT_PRECISION` : force writing of floating points numbers in single precision for diagnostic files (written by the :ref:`diag` program)